davidsprieto/java-jsps-servlets-jdbcs/README.md

-# Udemy Course: JSPs, Servlets, and JDBC for Beginners - Build a Database App
+# Udemy Course - Learned the Basics of JSPs, Servlets, and JDBC.

+Programming Language:
+- Java EE